Arinji2/optimal-web-image/README.md

 **`process-web-image`** is a simple command-line tool for processing images.
 It converts PNG images to WebP, generates a fallback PNG, and resizes images for TailwindCSS breakpoints.

+## Why does this exist?

+I use NextJS a whole bunch, and I love how easy next/image is to use.
+However, it is also a really big vendor lockin issue which i experienced as soon as i tried out Tanstack Start.
+The existing solutions require stuff like cdn's.. servers etc. I just wantedan easy way to generate my local images with some nice tailwind breakpoints so i can keep the speed of my images.

 ## Features

 - Convert PNG images to WebP format